 Vijayam Ranganathan (mother)

+Though I never learned formally from my mother, I consider her my first guru for a number of reasons.
+No matter how demanding the household matters were, no matter what else she had to take care of, my mother made sure that nothing stood in between me and my music lessons.
 Her veena practice was a constant backdrop of my childhood, during my study, play, or mealtimes.
-At other times, she turned the radio on for good concerts, the music she insisted I must listen to, thus initiating me to the music of many great artists.
+At other times, she turned the radio on for music she insisted I must listen to, initiating me to the music of great artists.
 She taught me the basic exercises and took me to concerts happening in town.
 She accompanied me to every single paattu class (lesson), as she would also have a separate veena lesson with the same guru after my lesson time.
 The scorching heat of Palakkad summers, or the lack of transportation facilities did not deter her.
-During my daily practices, she would play the tambura and sit with me, making sure I am well prepared for my next lesson.
+During my daily practices, she would play the tambura and sit with me, making sure I prepare well for my next lesson.
 She accompanied me to every single competition in and out of town, supporting me emotionally, physically, and musically.
+To this day, her high expectations for musical standards continue to push me, even if she may not be verbalizing it.
+An octogenarian, she still practices her veena a few times a week.

 M.A.
 Venugopal (1925 – 1996) & Janaki Venugopal (1934 – 2018)